lu-ci/apex-sigma-core/docs/information/commands.md

 ----------|-------------|--------
 `>>experience` `>>activity` `>>level` `>>exp` `>>xp` | Shows how much of Sigma's internal experience you've obtained.
 Experience is earned by being an active member of the community.
 Yes, this is meant to be vague. | `>>experience @person`
 `>>topcookies` `>>toprep` | Shows the top 20 users who have the most cookies.
 A filter can be added, either global or total, sorting it by the amount they globaly have right now, which is the default, or the total amount of cookies that they have collected over time regardless of resets. | `>>topcookies global`
-`>>topcurrency` `>>topkyo` | Shows the top 20 users who have the most currency.
+`>>topcurrency` `>>topkud` | Shows the top 20 users who have the most currency.
 A filter can be added, either global, local or total, sorting it by the amount they globaly have right now, which is the default, sorted by the amount that users have earned on this guild, or the total amount of currency that they have collected over time regardless of resets. | `>>topcurrency local`
 `>>topexperience` `>>topexp` `>>topxp` | Shows the top 20 users who have the most experience.
 A filter can be added, either global, local or total, sorting it by the amount they globaly have right now, which is the default, sorted by the amount that users have earned on this guild, or the total amount of experience that they have collected over time regardless of resets. | `>>topexperience total`
-`>>wallet` `>>currency` `>>money` `>>kyo` | Shows how much of Sigma's internal currency you currently have, as well as how much you've earned on the current server and in total.
+`>>wallet` `>>currency` `>>money` `>>kud` | Shows how much of Sigma's internal currency you currently have, as well as how much you've earned on the current server and in total.
 Kud is earned by being an active member of the community.
 Yes, this is meant to be vague. | `>>wallet @person`
 [Back To Top](#module-index)

 ### UTILITY